pymedphys/pymedphys/README.rst

 PyMedPhys is what it is today due to its contributors.
-Core contributors and contributors who have been active in the last six months as well as their respective employers are listed below.
+Core contributors and contributors who have been active in the last six months as well as their respective employers are presented below.

 Core contributors
 .................